 Becoming a permanent resident is, however, not automatic, so you have to play your cards right by knowing your options early enough and positioning yourself for the opportunities.

-So, today, let me tell you about the Canadian provinces to go to as a student to increase your chances of becoming a permanent resident through a provincial nomination.
+So, today, let me tell you about the Canadian provinces to go to as a student.
+These provinces have student nomination programs that will increase your chances of becoming a permanent resident through a provincial nomination.

 There is a student category of provincial nomination in Saskatchewan.
 Once you graduate from a recognized school in the province and work for a minimum of 6 months, you are eligible for nomination for Permanent Residence.

 In Ontario, there is an International student stream that requires you to get a job offer.
-This is for all levels of study.
+This is for all levels of study, and it is helpful for students going for a College program in Ontario.
 You need a job offer for this stream, and can see more information on it here

 There is also the Masters and Ph.D.
 Graduate stream if you have a Masters or Ph.D. degree from eligible schools in Ontario (you do NOT need a job offer for this).
 You can see more information on this here and here.